 “Fight me, than, if I’m so weak, Calamity,” I said, bringing the sword to guard position, ready for his attack.

 “Fine, but you’re going to end up in my old prison, your subconscious.”
 He says, creating two swords of his own.
-His swords are shorter than mine, but more muneverbale because of it.
+His swords are shorter than mine, meaning they’re more maneuverable and fast, but have less power and reach.

 I swing the pommel of my sword at him, or, rather what used to be the pommel.
 Now in was another broadsword blade like the initial single blade.
-Blocked by his crossed blades, than he twist to one side, trying a sidekick to my ribes and than a slash to the chest, and a stab to the gut, which I avoid by backing up out of his sword, and therefore his foot, range.
+He blocks with his crossed blades, than twist to one side, trying a sidekick to my ribes and than a slash to the chest, followed by a stab to the gut, which I avoid by backing up out of his sword, and therefore his foot, range.

-I feel into the rhythm of the fight, letting myself drift as my instinct takes over, mostly.
+I fall into the rhythm of the fight, letting myself drift as my instinct takes over, mostly.
 I can’t let it take over too much, though.
-Calamity, being made of almost pure darkness, spreads it in my mind as he moves and it seems to have a mind of its own, so I constantly have to dispel that, lest I give him a foothold, even after he is vanquenced back to where he came from, my subconscious.
+Calamity, being made of almost pure darkness, spreads darkness through my mind as he moves and it seems to have a mind of its own, so I constantly have to dispel that, lest I give him a foothold, even after he is vanquenced back to where he came from, my subconscious.

 “You recognize these rooms, don’t you, Skywalker?”
 He growels.
 “They’re the rooms of your nightmares, right?”